Azathioprine

 • Infections: There is an increased risk of developing some infections, especially herpes zoster (chicken pox and shingles).
 You should try to avoid contact with people who have these infections.
 If you have an infection or persistent fever, tell your doctor straight away.

 • Cancer: Studies of transplant patients taking azathioprine have found it may increase risk of skin cancers.
-There may be a similar risk in people with rheumatic conditions who take azathioprine for long periods of time.
-You should discuss this issue with your rheumatologist before starting the medicine (see Precautions).
+There may be a similar risk in people with rheumatic conditions who take azathioprine for a long time.
+You should talk to your rheumatologist about this before starting the medicine (see Precautions).

 What precautions are necessary?